freeverseio/laos/README.md

 * **[The Universal ERC721 Solidity Templates](https://github.com/freeverseio/laos-erc721)**.
 This template contains the minimal extensions of the ERC721 OpenZeppelin implementation that enables bridgeless minting and evolution in any EVM chain.

-LAOS secured a slot as a Parachain in Polkadot after winning auction 68, and LAOS Mainnet started producing blocks as on July 3rd, 2024.
+LAOS secured a slot as a Parachain in Polkadot after winning auction 68, and LAOS Mainnet started producing blocks on July 3rd, 2024.

 ### LAOS Sigma Testnet